hsjobeki/nix-types/README.md

 Although nix doesn't have a type system, it has types.
 (See [here](https://nixos.org/manual/nix/stable/language/values.html))

-Because there are different ways for developers to express typings they are very inconsitent.
+Because there are different ways for developers to express typings they are very inconsistent.

 There are multiple ways to document a type: